Financial planning tools and services to put you on the path to the future you want

 For most people, anything resembling $1 million is an unattainable goal.
-In fact, according to the Government Accountability Office, the average retirement savings for Americans ages 55-64 is $104,000.
-At this level of savings, you are living almost entirely on Social Security.
+According to Federal Reserve SCF data, the average retirement savings for Americans ages 60–64 is $221,450.
+This level of savings — spread over a 30-year retirement — is close to living on Social Security alone.

-In a 2015 report by the Federal Reserve, “Report on the Economic Well-Being of U.S. Households in 2014,” many survey respondents said that they are not accomplishing any savings for retirement.
-The report explains, “31 percent have no retirement savings or pension.”
+In a report by the Federal Reserve, “Report on the Economic Well-Being of U.S. Households,” many survey respondents said that they are not accomplishing any savings for retirement.
+The report finds that “31 percent have no retirement savings or pension.”

-More of the people surveyed plan to depend on Social Security, and the number goes up with age.
-Where people under 30 typically show little confidence in Social Security, 92 percent of people over 60 plan for or already receive Social Security benefits.
+Most of the people surveyed plan to depend on Social Security, and the number goes up with age.
+While people under 30 typically show little confidence in Social Security, 92 percent of people over 60 plan for or already receive Social Security benefits.

 Some people plan to continue working through retirement, which can help provide a better retirement lifestyle.
 Lower-income people report that it’s harder to get by, and saving is more than a little challenging.
 Only 42 percent have any savings at all, while 89 percent receive Social Security benefits.

-If you have not yet started your Social Security, the best thing you can do to live more comfortably on Social Security alone, is to wait to claim your benefits.
+If you have not yet started your Social Security benefits, the best thing you can do to live more comfortably on Social Security alone is to wait to claim your benefits.

-If you have reached normal retirement age, which is 66 for people who were born between 1943 and 1959, you can access 100% of your benefits.
+If you have reached full retirement age, which is between 66 and 67 depending on the year you were born, you can access 100% of your benefits.
 For each year after that, up to age 70, your benefits increase 8%, meaning you can access 32% more at age 70 than at age 66.